 The Contractor shall submit a new JMF for approval each time a change in material source or materials properties is proposed.
 The same approval process shall be followed.
 The cold feed percentage of any aggregate except natural sand may be adjusted up to 10 percentage points from the amount listed on the JMF, however no aggregate listed on the JMF shall be eliminated.
 Natural sand may be adjusted up to 5 percent from the amount listed on the JMF but shall not exceed 10% by weight of total aggregates.
-The cold feed percentage for RAP may be reduced up to five percentage points from the amount listed on the JMF or for the specific application.
+The cold feed percentage for RAP may be reduced up to five percentage points from the amount listed on the JMF and shall not exceed the percentage of RAP approved in the JMF or for the specific application.